yuxiangq777/yuxiangq777.github.io/README.md

 ### Summary

 In our project, there will be different mazes, and our project goal is to reach the terminal points of them and get out of those mazes.
-Our project takes the 3*3 blocks around the AI as input, and the output is a sequence of action the AI should take.
+Our project takes the 3*3 blocks around the AI in each step as input, and the output is a sequence of action the AI should take.

 ### Evaluation Plan